 “A preoccupation with the symptoms of mental illness, rather than their social causes, is because there’s no “big drug lobby behind prevention”, Harper says.
 Treatments such as CBT have proved a cost-effective cattle prod for herding the mentally ill off welfare benefits.
 As chancellor, George Osborne introduced the therapy for 40,000 recipients of Jobseeker’s Allowance as part of a back-to-work agenda.”

-Layard and Clark in the UK also managed to whip up something of a feeding frenzy with the associated government funding during their now infamous IAPT campaign, and there are still the lasting effects of this even though many of their claims about CBT and the evidence allegedly supporting it have since proven unfounded, with countless CBT therapists hired on the back of them.
-CBT is now embedded in the public mind and insurance company approval lists with little to substantiate it’s effectiveness over any other form of therapy.
-What it does have behind it is a litany of randomised control trials laying claim to ‘scientific’ evidence of effectiveness, with a limited number of sessions for virtually everything listed in the DSM psychiatric manual: something insurance companies and economists love in their efforts to save money by any possible means.
+Layard and Clark in the UK also managed to whip up something of a feeding frenzy with the associated government funding during their now infamous IAPT campaign, and there are still the lasting effects of this even though many of their claims about CBT and the data allegedly supporting it have since proven unfounded, with countless CBT therapists hired by the NHS on the back of them.
+CBT is now embedded in the public mind and insurance company approval lists with little to substantiate it’s advantages over any other form of therapy.
+What it does have behind it is a litany of randomised control trials laying claim to ‘scientific’ evidence of effectiveness, with a limited number of sessions for virtually everything listed in the DSM psychiatric manual and more: something insurance companies and economists love in their efforts to save money by any possible means.
 With Psychiatry’s credibility and reliance upon a biomedical model of mental disorders under serious attack (see reference below), we must also question those symptom- and diagnosis-focussed techniques like CBT that were created specifically to interface with psychiatric diagnoses.
-Add to this the time-lag involved in updated research filtering through to academic course providers of medical, pharmacy and psychology training, and we still feel the ripples today of a hype that started over twenty years ago.
+Add to this the time-lag involved in updated research filtering through to academic course providers of medical, pharmacy and psychology training, and we still feel the ripples today of a marketing hype that started over twenty years ago.

 Sooner or later there was going to be a backlash.